Medical Imaging, Computed Tomography, Advanced Technical Certificate

 Graduates of this program are employed in hospitals, clinics, and imaging centers.

-For more information contact 281-476-1871 or CT Clinical Coordinator Albert Garcia at email@example.com
+For more information, students may contact 281-476-1871 or CT Clinical Coordinator Albert Garcia at firstname.lastname@example.org.

 - Apply for admission to San Jacinto College through credit or continuing professional development (CPD);

 Must be a registered technologist with the ARRT and licensed by the Texas Medical Board by the first class/clinical date to participate in the program.
-Please review the links below for program information for all Advance Modality programs and Advance Modality programs application .
+Please review the links below for program information for all Advance Modality programs and Advance Modality program application.

 The advanced or enhanced certificate programs are: